thehambeard/BetterVendors2/README.md

 * Add a trash bag to hold all trash till it is time to sell it
 * Add the stat books to custom vendors
 * Add support for DLC autosell locations
+* Fix two of the vendors that are similar in items

 ## Notes:
 * Uninstalling during a save will probably break it.